Basic g5.6 is about Jesus, faith, hope, and love instead of religion.

 Love is a choice, not an impulse.
 Love was best exhibited when Jesus gave His own life for the sins of humankind.

-Because of what He did, everyone who believes in Him as Lord and Savior is saved and adopted as a child of God.
+Because of what He did, everyone who believes in Him as Lord and Savior is saved and adopted into God’s family.

 “To all who did receive Him, to all who believed in His name, He gave the right to become God’s children.” — 1 John 1:12